Grant-Schwartz/light-and-air/README.md

 # Light & Air

-Modern Multifamily Real Estate Software
+Modern Multifamily Real Estate Software built using NextJS and Flask

 To Run: